Nyamiha

-For a long time it was the second largest river flowing through Minsk, until it was adapted for its urban location by containment within a network of pipes.
+For a long time, it was the second largest river flowing through Minsk, until it was adapted for its urban location by containment within a network of pipes.
 One part of the river was put into a pipe in 1926, and the rest in 1955.
-Today the river is a minor feature of the city environment, and the name Nyamiha more commonly refers to the street above.
+Today, the river is a minor feature of the city environment, and the name Nyamiha more commonly refers to the street above.

+Notably, in the Lithuanian language, "Nemiga" is interpreted to mean "the river that does not sleep."

 Niamiha Street is part of a shopping district famous for its amber craftwork.
 The Nyamiha metro station on the street was the site of a human stampede on May 30, 1999.

 Another incident on Nyamiha Street occurred on July 25, 2004, when a two-hour downpour in Minsk caused the storm sewers to overflow.
 Nyamiha Street and its environs were flooded.